-In 2010, I started to plan a major update to the loft to make it more reflective of my needs for a live/work space.
+In 2010, after having lived in the loft for a number of years, I started to plan a major update to make the space more reflective of my needs for a live/work space.
 Jamie Dwyer had introduced me to his friend, Kate Thatcher, a young architect from Yale and her architect partner, Phil Ward.
 They reconfigured the space for me and all I can say is: PERFECTION!
 Rivington Loft perfectly suits my lifestyle, my temperament and my work needs.

-Another fabulous aspect of The Rivington Loft is the amazing location!
-Everything I love about NYC is within a 5 minute walk – Whole Foods, Chinatown, the Gym, favorite restaurants (Le Philosophe, Uncle Boon’s, Freeman’s, Cata, Forcella Pizza) and well-crafted cocktails (Temple Bar, Attaboy).
+One of the most fabulous aspects of the Rivington Loft is its amazing location!
+Everything I love about NYC is within a 5 minute walk – Whole Foods, Chinatown, my Gym, favorite restaurants and bars.

 Kate Thatcher & Phil Ward, TWINstudio Architects, www.twinstudio.com